mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 ----

 ### Introduction
 Lossless compression is about transforming information to a more compact version of itself.
 If, for instance, you need to download a big file from the internet, it takes less time to download a compressed version than the original.
 Similarly, storing a compressed file would require less space.
 Compression is definitely useful and there are a lot of algorithms for it.
 That being said, being able to reconstruct the original uncompressed file as it was, bit for bit, restricts the efficiency that one can achieve.
 No algorithm is able to reduce the size of any arbitrary file one may have, otherwise you could just repeatedly compress any file with it until you get a 0 bits file.
 Clearly, there's a point where these files are "too packed" and any attempt to compress would not reduce the amount of bits.
 It is just not possible for it to recover the original file if the binary string was any smaller.
 A simpler way to see this is that with binary strings smaller than $$k$$ you can only represent $$2^{k} -2$$ different things.
 What do these strings represent depends on your algorithm.
 A good algorithm would give shorter strings to more common inputs.

 Lossy compression is a different kind of game.
 Here you are not concerned with recovering the exact same file when decoding, you just need to output something "good enough".
 In other words, what you are looking for is how much reduction you can get away with without sacrificing *most* meaning.
 The word *meaning* is a somewhat nebulous term, take it as something that depends on what the file is going to be used for.
 For example, suppose we care about compressing an image.
-We can apply a lot of techniques so as to reduce the image size without it looking different to the human eye.
+We can apply a lot of techniques to reduce the image size without it looking different to the human eye.
 Anyone who sees the image might not recognize that it's not exactly the same thing.
 However, imagine that the creator of the original image added some secret message in such a way that you can't notice that it's there just by looking (see  [steganography](https://en.wikipedia.org/wiki/Steganography)).
 As our compression was just concerned with the output looking the same, the compression process probably destroyed the message.

 In short, we care about different properties depending on what we are doing and so what we decide to keep should reflect that<sup>[1](#adversarial-atack)</sup>.